 Today we are discussing the hexagon quilt pattern and are making some fun quilted projects with this shape.
-This is #27 class in our series of free classes on how to make a quilt.

 After 26 free step-by-step illustrated quilting foundation classes, we are now delving into the world of actually making fun quilted projects using the designs of a range of interesting quilt designers.
 You’ll be putting your acquired quilting techniques to good use and continue to learn more quilting techniques and methods as you are moving along.